VUEngine/vuengine.github.io/documentation/user-guide/decoupling.md

 }
 ```

-Messages that acts as commands can be propagated to the components attaching to a Entity:
+Messages that acts as commands can be propagated to the components attaching to an `Entity`:

 ```cpp
 void Entity::hide()